Watchmaker Glossary

 Rake

-Toothed sector used in certain passing striking mechanisms which do not include a counting wheel (chaperone).
+Toothed sector used in certain passing ringing mechanisms which do not have a counting wheel (chaperone).

 Rattrapante